pantheon-systems/documentation/source/content/partials/decoupled-terminus-plugin-backend.md

     - Additional commands are provided below.
 Note that these commands are optional.

         - `--org[=ORG]`: Organization name, label, or ID.
-        - `--region[=REGION]`: The region to create the site in.
-See the Pantheon regions documentation for details.
+        - `--region[=REGION]`: The region in which you want to create your site.
+Refer to the [Pantheon regions documentation](/regions) for more information.
-        - `--cms[=CMS]`: The CMS to use.
-Currently supported: drupal, wordpress.
+        - `--cms[=CMS]`: This selects the CMS you want to use.
+Current supported CMS options are: `drupal` and `wordpress`.
-        - `--install-cms[=INSTALL-CMS]`: Whether to install the CMS.
-Defaults to true.
+        - `--install-cms[=INSTALL-CMS]`: This instructs the plugin to install your CMS or not.
+The default value is `true`.
+You can set this value to `false` if you do not want to install a CMS for your project.

 1. Select the CMS you want to use when prompted.
+This option does appear if you set the optional `--install-cms[=INSTALL-CMS]` command to `false`.
 The options should look similar to the example below.

     ```bash{outputLine}
     Choose your CMS back-end: